There is an Australian federal government senate inquiry on personal choice. Its terms of reference include:

 - Conduct or quote misleading “studies”

-For how long will theses tricks keep working?
+For how long will these tricks keep working?